This post may include affiliate links that earn us a small commission.

 - Take a big mixing bowl.
 Smash the ripe bananas using a fork until there are no big lumps.

-- Add peanut butter, honey, vanilla extract, salt, baking powder, cinnamon, flax meal to pureed banana
+- Add peanut butter, honey, vanilla extract, salt, baking powder, cinnamon, flax meal to a pureed banana.

-- Put rolled Oats into a food processor and pulse a couple of times to break the grains to half.
-We don't need very fine texture here. (this step is optional and can be skipped)
+- Put rolled oats into a food processor and pulse a couple of times to break the grains in half.
+We don't need very fine texture here.
+(This step is optional and can be skipped)

 - Add rolled oats, nuts, seeds, raisins to the banana mixture.
 Using a spatula mix everything well.
 Let it rest while you preheat the oven.